iccaving/icccsite/template.md

 ###Cave Name: {{ DATE=2016-01-01; CAVE=Jingling Pot; }}

+That will print a list of all the people who went to that cave on that day.
+If you have metadata like this:

+DATE=2016-01-01; CAVE=Agen Allwedd; PEOPLE=Caver A, Caver B;
+DATE=2016-01-01; CAVE=Agen Allwedd; PEOPLE=Caver C, Caver D;

+Where you want to show that different groupings of people went into the same cave on the same day then you can do this:

+###Cave Name - Group 1 route: {{ DATE=2016-01-01; CAVE=Jingling Pot;1 }}
+###Cave Name - Group 3 route: {{ DATE=2016-01-01; CAVE=Jingling Pot;2 }}

+Note the number at the end.
+This will just print the people in the nth grouping.

 There is a plugin active to allow easy inline posting of images.
 Similar to the way links work in standard markdown:

 {"Caption Goes Here Or Not" left}(filename.jpg)